SingleManTH/agiletoolkit.org/docs/architecture/application.md

 ![ATK Object Structure](dia-abstract-object.png)

-All other classes in the Framework and Addons descend from one of these three abstract classes, and all objects in Agile Toolkit are either Models, Views or Controllers.
+All other classes descend from one of these three abstract classes, so all objects in Agile Toolkit are either Models, Views or Controllers.

 So while most modern PHP frameworks aim at decoupling their code, Agile Toolkit is a tightly integrated system.
-Like any design decision this involves tradeoffs: your code is less portable to other frameworks, but in return you enjoy all the unique productivity features of the Toolkit.
+Like any design decision this involves tradeoffs: your code is less portable to other frameworks, but in return you enjoy the unique productivity features of the Toolkit.

 ## The Runtime Object Tree